OlekAS13/breakout/README.md

 * D - show / hide debug variables

 ## Settings
+* Mode - choose if you want to play one-player or two-player mode.
+    * One-player - single player game
+    * Two-player - double player game
 * Balls amount - choose how many balls you want to play with.
     * 5 - you will have five balls
     * 3 - you will have three balls